FAQ

 • 90791 – intake assessment, this is always used for your first appointment and possibly for additional appointments

 *You have the right to refuse a diagnosis but doing so may prevent you from being able to access your insurance benefits.
-Please let your provider know if you have any questions about your benefits or call the phone number on the back of your insurance card.
+Please let me know if you have any questions about your benefits or call the phone number on the back of your insurance card.

 Why is therapy so expensive?

-All of our therapists are providing you quality care backed by at least 6 years of higher education, specialized training, and continuing education.
-We invest a lot into being the best therapist for you by maintaining our license and credentials every year.
-But we realize there are a lot of unique needs and circumstances that may impact your budget and we want to do what we can to keep money from becoming a barrier to the mental health support you deserve.
-This is why we have partnered with the Open Path Collective to offer sliding scale rates to those who qualify.
+To provide you quality care, therapists are backed by at least 6 years of higher education, specialized training, and continuing education.
+I invest a lot into being the best therapist for you by maintaining my licenses and credentials every year.
+But I realize there are a lot of unique needs and circumstances that may impact your budget and I want to do what I can to keep money from becoming a barrier to the mental health support you deserve.
+This is why I have partnered with the Open Path Collective to offer sliding scale rates to those who qualify.
 Go to the Open Path Collective to learn more.
-We are thrilled to help people in this manner!
+I am thrilled to help people in this manner!

 What is your cancellation policy?